beneath-hq/beneath/docs/example-applications/lending-club.md

 X_train, X_test, y_train, y_test = train_test_split(X, Y, test_size=0.3, random_state=2020)
 clf = LogisticRegression(random_state=0).fit(X_train, y_train)
 ```

-Save the model
+### Save the model

+With the [joblib library](https://joblib.readthedocs.io/en/latest/generated/joblib.dump.html), we can easily and efficiently save a ML model to a `pkl` file:

 ```python
 import joblib
 joblib.dump(clf, 'model.pkl')
 ```

-Now that we have our machine learning model (in the form of the model.pkl file), we can apply it to every new loan that’s issued on the Lending Club platform.
+Now that we have our machine learning model in the model.pkl file,  we can include it in our [Dockerfile](https://gitlab.com/beneath-hq/beneath/-/blob/master/clients/python/examples/lending-club/loans-enriched/Dockerfile) and access it in our Kubernetes environment.

-## Apply the ML model to every new loan listing to predict which loans will default and should be avoided and which loans will not default and are safe to buy.
-We deploy the model to Kubernetes.

-With Beneath, you create and deploy a Service for your stream processing needs.
-The Service, deployed to Kubernetes, will read from a Beneath stream, apply a function, then write to an output Beneath stream.
-The beauty of Services is that, with Beneath’s Python SDK, they are entirely stateless: you don’t have to worry about keeping in sync with your input data stream, even if your compute goes down.
+## Enrich the data stream

+Next we'll apply our machine learning model to every new Lending Club loan in real-time.
+We'll get an instant assessment of whether or not the loan is an attractive loan to buy or not.

+In a Beneath Service, we'll read in the `epg/lending-club/loans` stream, apply our model, and output a new stream called `epg/lending-club/loans-enriched`.

+### Stage the output stream

-First, we’ll prepare our output data stream by defining its schema.
+First, we’ll prepare our output data stream by defining its schema in [this file](https://gitlab.com/beneath-hq/beneath/-/blob/master/clients/python/examples/lending-club/loans-enriched/loans_enriched.graphql).
 We’re using the same schema as the raw loans stream, but this time we’re adding a column for our predictions:

 ```graphql
 " Loans listed on the Lending Club platform.
 Loans are listed each day at 6AM, 10AM, 2PM, and 6PM (PST).
 Historical loans include the borrower's payment outcome. "